Sexual Harassment

 - a sexually explicit email or text message.

-Behaviour that isn’t sexual harassment might still be considered bullying or discrimination in the workplace.
+Inappropriate behaviour that isn’t sexual harassment might still be considered bullying or discrimination in the workplace.

 Sexual harassment doesn’t have to be repeated or continuous.
 It can be a one-off incident.
 Sexual harassment in connection to employment can be considered serious misconduct and can be a valid reason for dismissal.